 Rav Ovadia affirms the immutable obligation of hair covering, based on the Biblical text, which according to his reasoning cannot be overturned by a change in practice.
 In this responsa, he seems to be willing to accept any form of hair covering based on the accepted custom in the community.

-It is interesting that in the late 19th and 20th centuries, it becomes common practice in some cities and communities for religious married women to go out with bared heads, among them prominent rabbis wives, despite formidable rabbinic opposition.
-This affects, as we have seen, the rabbinic discourse with authorities such as Rabbi Messas and the Ben Ish Hai willing to consider a reframing of Dat Yehudit that no longer included head covering for married women.
+It is interesting that in the late 19th and 20th centuries, it becomes common practice in some cities and communities for religious married women to go out with bared heads, among them prominent rabbis’ wives, despite formidable rabbinic opposition.
+This influences the rabbinic discourse with authorities such as Rabbi Messas and the Ben Ish Hai willing to consider a reframing of Dat Yehudit that no longer includes head covering for married women.
 Had more major halakhic voices from across the spectrum agreed with them, it is possible that women would not be covering their hair today outside of the most restrictive communities.

 Nonetheless, the majority of rabbinic opinion remained firm, both among Sephardi and Ashkenazi rabbinic authorities, that head covering is obligatory.
 While few women wear the double hair coverings required by the Talmud, Maimonides and Shulkhan Arukh, in many communities, women cover all of their hair even in the privacy of their home.